 Sustainable development is about meeting the needs of today without compromising the needs of future generations.
 It is about improving the standard of living by protecting human health, conserving the environment, using resources efficiently and advancing long-term economic competitiveness.
 Integrating environmental, economic and social priorities into policies and programs supports action at all levels - citizens, industry, and governments.

 The government's commitment to sustainable development is reflected in the Federal Sustainable Development Act (the Act), which received Royal Assent on June 26, 2008.
 The purpose of the Act is "to provide the legal framework for developing and implementing a Federal Sustainable Development Strategy (FSDS) that will make environmental decision-making more transparent and accountable to Parliament".

-The FSDS, developed by Environment Canada in consultation with departments and agencies, brings together goals, targets and implementation strategies under the following four priority environmental themes:
+The FSDS, developed by Environment Canada in consultation with 27 federal departments and agencies, brings together goals, targets and implementation strategies under the following four priority environmental themes:

 - Addressing Climate Change and Air Quality;

 - Shrinking the Environmental Footprint - Beginning with Government